A Threshold Greedy Algorithm for Noisy Submodular Maximization

 \end{theorem} As one can see, the approximation guarantee of Theorem \ref{mainthm} can be made arbitrarily close to the best possible $1-1/e$ by choosing $\alpha$ and $\epsilon$ arbitrarily small.
-On the other hand, more samples will be needed as a tradeoff for the increased accuracy.
-If we look at the sample complexity of \samp in the second result in Theorem \ref{mainthm}, the term on the right is the worst case sample complexity that occurs if we need to sample down to yield an $\epsilon$-approximation.
-However, if the true value of $f$ is relatively far from the threshold $w$ (which is reflected in the value of $\phi$), then many fewer samples are needed.
-Figure \ref{fig:sample_complexity} illustrates how the sample complexity changes with the increase of gap function $\phi$.
+On the other hand, more samples will be needed as a tradeoff for increased accuracy.